— The first book of the 2014 series of Moon Knight is the greatest action comic I have ever read, and the 2016 series is fantastic.

 — Ms. Marvel is, in my opinion, the best new comic book character in at least the last decade.
 Her story is unique, inspiring, hilarious, and emotional.

-— The best place to start reading Captain Marvel is at the beginning of Carol Danver's 2014 series.
-Vol 1 & 2 especially are some of my favorite issues.
+— The best place to start reading Captain Marvel is at the beginning of Carol Danver's 2012 series.
+Books 1 & 2 especially are some of my favorite issues.

 — The 2015 series is a great starting point for new readers, and I've enjoyed the series a lot.
 Modern, funny, and beautifully drawn.